 After wrapping some ice from her freezer in a towel, Corey lumbered over to her couch, her favorite spot, and keeled over onto it, shifting about until she was laid face-up.
 She reached back and shoved a pillow under her head, and while alternating the ice pack from one hand to the other in a rhythmic fashion, Corey stared straight at the apartment’s primary source of light, a dull yellow half-circle on the popcorn ceiling, her own personal sun.
 After her eyes started weeping, Corey closed them, and the ice pack slipped from her hands as she tried to pass it once more.
 I can’t keep doing this shit, she sighed while rubbing her fists against one another.
 I can’t go and punch the hell out of anyone I see, or in this case hear, being a horrible person.
 Do I want to, absolutely, should I, probably not.
 This isn’t helping me at all.

-…okay, that’s not entirely true, I feel like a total badass doing it, and it lets me put my emotions towards something blatantly good.
+…okay, that’s not entirely true, I feel righteous for doing it, and it lets me put my emotions towards something blatantly good.
+And what isn’t more blatantly good than beating up a few dullards?
 But I don’t want to get arrested, so, maybe lay off it for a little bit, eh Corey?
 The bright bulb above her burned through her eyelids, but not to a level that her eyes still hurt, so she continued to fixate on it, the phosphenes in her eyes mingling with the vague yellow light, purple and yellow flowing together, and these little candles soothed her.
 She thought back to earlier in the day, seeing Lyla, having the door unceremoniously shut in her face.
 She wanted to be upset, and yet, she couldn’t, not at all.
 There was that initial burst, yes, but it was just pure frustration, no malice attached.
 She’d try again tomorrow.
 The lights were-